SarvathSharma/Smart-Traffic-Control-System/README.md

 # Process:
 1. Grab videos of traffic intersections
 2. Analyze the density and patterns of the environment using Matlab
-    1. Need to clean image and isoalte vehicles on the road
+    1. Need to clean image and isolate vehicles on the road using foreground detection
     2. Once cleaned, use Blob Analysis to detect and track vehicles
 3. Write said data into a file and store it for reference
 4. Using Python (TBD) analyze the video and output final parameters